rmetzler/bliki/wiki/dev/rich-shared-models.md

 With the rise of object-oriented development, explicit models became the focus of several well-known practices.
-Many medium-to-large projects are built "model first", with the interfaces to that model being sketched out later in the process.
+Many medium-to-large projects are built “model first,” with the interfaces to that model being sketched out later in the process.
 Since the model holds the system's understanding of its task, this makes sense, and so long as you keep the problem you're actually solving in mind, it works well.
 Unfortunately, it's too easy to lose sight of the